noidi/wrap-resource-lein-2.3.3/README.md

-# Correct behavior of wrap-resources with Leiningen 2.3.2
+# Correct behavior of wrap-resource with Leiningen 2.3.2

     $ lein upgrade 2.3.2
     $ lein do clean, uberjar